Christoph33one/viks-bakery/README.md

 # Structure

-This website is made for three apps
+This website is made using three apps
-1. Cake menus app - display menus
+1. Cake menus app - display up to date menus
-2. Blog app - post comments
+2. Blog app - post  / comments
-3. Contact app - customer support
+3. Contact app - customer support ' enquiries

 The menu, blog and contact apps all use a data base to store user information.
 For this I have built 5 models.

+Each app within the project has one or more models.
+I wanted to have as much information stored in the database as possible.
+For future development and using the MVC method, the models are already created and all data is stored.

 ---